 Preliminary, recall and short workshop auditions will take place digitally.
 We hope that the full workshop day will take place in-person in London.
-Travel bursaries are available for the workshop audition stages for low-income UK residents.
+Travel bursaries are available for the workshop audition stages.

 We take the government guidance on covid safety and social distancing very seriously and, if we are unable to hold inperson workshops, an alternative schedule will take place via Zoom.